solarsnake/coveralls-demo-ruby/README.md

 ![coveralls-badge-your-repo.png](../media/media/coveralls-badge-your-repo.png)

-Simply click on the __Embed button__ and choose the version of markup that applies for you:
+Click on the __Embed button__ and choose the version of markup that applies for you:

 ![coveralls-badge-your-repo-choose-embed-markup.png](../media/media/coveralls-badge-your-repo-choose-embed-markup.png)

 *(For a GitHub README, that's the __Markdown__ version.)*

-Now paste the markup into the top of your README and...
+Then paste the markup into the top of your README, and...

 __Voilà__: